fengyuanchen/cropperjs/README.md

 - Default: `''`
 - An element or an array of elements or a node list object or a valid selector for [Document.querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll)

-Add extra elements (containers) for previewing.
+Add extra elements (containers) for preview.

 **Notes:**

-- The maximum width is the initial width of preview container.
+- The maximum width is the initial width of the preview container.
-- The maximum height is the initial height of preview container.
+- The maximum height is the initial height of the preview container.
 - If you set an `aspectRatio` option, be sure to set the same aspect ratio to the preview container.
-- If preview is not getting properly displayed, set `overflow: hidden` style to the preview container.
+- If the preview is not getting properly displayed, set `overflow: hidden` style to the preview container.

 ### responsive

 - Type: `Boolean`
 - Default: `true`

-Re-render the cropper when resize the window.
+Re-render the cropper when resizing the window.

 ### restore

 - Type: `Boolean`
 - Default: `true`

-Restore the cropped area after resize the window.
+Restore the cropped area after resizing the window.

 ### checkCrossOrigin